datablogger-ml/House-Price-Prediction/README.md

 #### -- Project Status: Active

 ## Project Intro/Objective
-The purpose of this project is to get familiar with Time Series Forecasting which is very helpful in univariate analysis, and is extensively used in Demand Forecasting.
-Time series forecasting uses the information in a time series to forecast future values of that series.
+The purpose of this project is to get familiar with Regression Analysis which is a very helpful prediction method in univariate and multivariate analysis.

 ### Methods Used
 * Regression Analysis - Linear, Polynomial, Ridge, Lasso, Elastic Net